kshraddha1413/BasicDefination/README.md

+**Microservice**

+A microservices architecture takes this same approach and extends it to the loosely coupled services which can be developed, deployed, and maintained independently.
+Each of these services is responsible for discrete task and can communicate with other services through simple APIs to solve a larger complex business problem.

 **What is Spring Boot?**

 Spring Boot is an open source Java-based framework used to create a micro Service.
 It is used to build stand-alone and production ready spring applications.